pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 _incorporating scholarly attitudes from the Global South to develop the commons_.
-Since I have never lived in the Global South and I've never worked as an institutional researcher, I have a lot to learn about the challenges that professional researchers face day-by-day around the world (though I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, and other similar initiatives happening around the world).
+Since I have never lived in the Global South and I've never worked as an institutional researcher, I have a lot to learn about the challenges that professional researchers face day-by-day around the world.
 It was an wonderfully mind-opening experience for me.
 I found out that there is a lot of leftover cruft from the colonialization of the world over the past couple hundred years by various cultures (mostly by the more developed countries of the [Global North]), and the effects of these experiences still linger and extend deeply into the researcher's life at the academy.
 Many are resentful and feel like the North is trying to push their own ways of doing things upon others, without them having a say in what is going on.
-For many researchers in the South, institutional funding is given predominantly to solve local problems, yet the ultimate prize is to have an article published in a Northern journal.
-All this inequity has lead to serious pressures and real problems for researchers of all kinds.
+For many researchers in the South, institutional funding is given predominantly to solve local problems, yet the ultimate prize is to have an article published in a northern journal.
+All this imbalance has lead to serious pressures and real problems for researchers of all kinds.

+{::comment}
+(though I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, and other similar initiatives happening around the world)
+{:/comment}

-Several of us on the steering committee thought it was a cool coincidence that this workshop so far has been Spanish themed.
-We went from Madrid to San Diego, and were able to use the colors of each city flag in designing the workshop logos, and it just worked.
+Several of us on the steering committee thought it was a cool coincidence that these first two workshops has been Spanish themed.
+We started in Madrid, and now we're in San Diego, and were able to use the colors of each city flag in designing the workshop logos, and it just worked.
 But looking at [the map above](#fig:journey-of-defining) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
-Isn't this path the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?
+Isn't this the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?
 The difference is that we are not conquistadores and we are not trying to create an [encomienda] system[^citizen_science] here!
-In fact what I want is just the opposite.
+In fact what we want is just the opposite.
 I think there is stuff here from history from which we should learn, and not repeat, and opportunities exist to try to do things a different way.
-And I think that we have a fundamental opportunity here, and it is critical that we do it right.
+We have a groundbreaking opportunity here, and it is critical that we do it right.

 <span class="newthought">I want to put forward here an alternative
+approach</span> to explaining where I think we are right now by comparing our situation with the situation of several early groups that encountered some challenges similar to what we're facing at this time.
+Maybe it's that Cameron Neylon has me [thinking about groups][groups] lately, but these groups actually stick out in history to me[^sticks-out] because of their unique accomplishments and the effects of their shared culture despite the fact that they came together from such distinctly divergent backgrounds and points of view.

+What we're trying to accomplish with the Scholarly Commons has some striking similarities to what we know of the circumstances surrounding the venture of the [Plymouth Colony] and specifically the signing of the [Mayflower Compact].
+As I contemplate where we are with the Scholarly Commons, I see this early venture with new eyes.
+I see groups of people with significant differences (in the colonists' case significant religious differences, in our case the differences are more diverse) coming together for a common purpose.
+They had the opportunity to leave it all---to run away from their differences, but they chose not to.

-approach</span> to explaining where I think we are right now by comparing our situation with the situation of an early group of colonists that encountered some challenges similar to what we're facing at this time.
-This colony actually sticks out in history because it did something no other colony had ever done before.
-Many of the people in this company came for a very different reasons than did most of their contemporaries.
-They were not entrepreneurs or conquistadores determined to conquer indigenous peoples, but were fleeing religious persecution.
-They came seeking freedom to practice religion the way they believed.
-This difference obviously changed how they approached problems, and with much patience and determination they were able to develop relationships of mutual respect with the indigenous tribes of the New World.
-They learned from each other.
+Two groups were on board the Mayflower: those who commissioned the ship, and those who were commissioned to manage the ship and help setup a colony (the crew).
+According to language of the former (who kept the only records we have of this experience), these two groups were referred to respectively as the Saints and the Strangers.
+These labels may give some insight into the obvious tensions between the two groups.
+Unlike most of their contemporaries headed to the New World, these colonists were not entrepreneurs or conquistadores determined to conquer indigenous peoples, but came seeking freedom to practice religion the way they believed.
+This difference obviously changed how they approached problems, and with much patience and determination they were able to develop relationships of trust and mutual respect with each other as well as with the indigenous tribes of the New World.[^massasoit] They learned from each other.
 They helped each other.
-It wasn't perfect.
+Their circumstances were not perfect, nor was every choice that each group made.
 They had goof-ups on both sides.
 But they kept trying, and they did something that had never been done before.
 They showed the world that what they set out to achieve---something that the world thought was impossible---was possible.
 Their achievements changed the perception of many, and led to their eventual success as a colony.
-Together they created a new kind of society that had such an impact on the early culture of the US that we still celebrate this time of our history during our [Thanksgiving holiday][thanksgiving].
+Together they created a new kind of society that had such an impact on the early culture of the United States that we still celebrate this time of our history during our [Thanksgiving holiday][thanksgiving].

-What we're trying to accomplish with the Scholarly Commons has some striking similarities to what we know of the circumstances surrounding the venture of the [Plymouth Colony] and specifically the signing of the [Mayflower Compact].
-Now what we're doing here is not religious in nature, but I do see similarities in the motivations and desires between the two.
+Now what we're doing here is not religious in nature, but I do see similarities in the motivations and desires between the two experiences.
 Many are stuck in a system where they don't have freedom to practice they way they would like to.
-In saying this, I'm not trying to say that being able to publish something open access is as important as the free practice of religion, or that professional researchers have suffered as much as those early Christians, who sometimes gave up everything to follow their beliefs.
-It's just that as I contemplate the Scholarly Commons, I see this early venture with new eyes.
-I see a group of people with significant differences (in the colonists' case significant religious differences, in our case the differences are more diverse) coming together for a common purpose.
-They had the opportunity to leave it all---to run away from their differences, but they chose not to.
+In saying this, I'm not trying to say that being able to publish something open access is as important as the free practice of religion, or that professional researchers have suffered as much as those early Christians, or that I'm trying to cast people into stereotypes, which I'm not.

 ## An agreement to unite